Streit-lab/group-getting-started/README.md

 When you install packages in R, they are by default installed globally on the host computer.
 This means that any R session you launch will have access to the same packages.

 Most packages are built in R are built using the R language.
-They are often built ontop of other R packages, but can also be dependant on chunks of **_C_** code.
-The important thing to note is that R packages are **_dependant_** on other code sources.
+They are often built ontop of other R packages, but can also be dependent on chunks of **_C_** code.
+The important thing to note is that R packages are **_dependent_** on other code sources.
 Different packages or package versions can have conflicting dependencies, and this can cause major headaches.
 A simple yet elegant way to get around this issue is to use **_Renvironments_** (renv package).

 <br>